Psychedelics, Ego Death, and Mystical Experiences

 Although this is not the ego dissolution most people are referring to, I do believe there is value in studying the Four Noble Truths in greater detail if you are thinking about dissolving your ego.

-Everyone reading this has gone through hardship and suffering (me included).
+Everyone reading this has gone through hardship and suffering.
 By accepting that this suffering is part of life, and that resistance to current and future suffering will only add to the intensity, we can actually free ourselves to live with more joy, love, and happiness.
 Even if they are impermanent.

 Maybe What You Are Really Looking For is a Mystical Experience